codechavez/100-Bulbs-Brain-Teaser/README.md

 bulbs[b - 1] = !bulbs[b - 1];  assigns the opposite that it has at the moment.
 Meaning if index 6 was ON (true) this statement will assign the opposition (NOT, in C# is ! ) which is false, in our case would be OFF.

-Now, This is as far a can go by helping you solve this brain teaser, but for a full code sample visit my github at http://codechavez.com/#/100_bulbs_brain_teaser
+Now, This is as far a can go by helping you solve this brain teaser